US forces keep up Kabul airlift under threat of more attacks - NewsBreak

 The number was a fraction of the 12,700 people carried out by U.S. military aircraft one day early in the week, when the now two-week-old airlift not only met but exceeded intended capacity for a couple days.

-France ended its own evacuation effort and pulled up stakes on a temporary French embassy at the airport, leaving Taliban-ruled Afghanistan.
-U.S. allies and others have ended or are ending their airlifts, in part to give the U.S. time to wrap up its own operations.
+More European allies and other nations were ending their airlifts on Friday, in part to give the U.S. time to wrap up its own operations.

 The Taliban have said they will allow Afghans to leave via commercial flights after the U.S. withdrawal, but it is unclear which airlines would return to an airport controlled by the militants.